GameMonkey/Reinforcement-Learning-for-Drone-Navigation-and-Pump-Localization/README.md

 	* [psutil](https://github.com/giampaolo/psutil)

 It is expected that this project is unpacked in the default $HOME folder.
 Because of this, we recommend using a machine specifically for setting up and running this project.
-The script will save the various folder associated with PX4, Micro-XRCE and the workspace for ROS2 at the default $HOME folder for Ubuntu.
+The script will save the various folders associated with PX4, Micro-XRCE, and the workspace for ROS2 at the default $HOME folder for Ubuntu.

 ### How to use the script: